-Furthermore, the Trust is committed to implementing the seven Caldicott principles for handling patient-identifiable information, namely:
+Furthermore, the Trust is committed to implementing the eight Caldicott principles for handling patient-identifiable information, namely:

 - 1. Justify the purpose of using patient identifiable information. - 2.
 Only use patient identifiable information when absolutely necessary. - 3.
 Use the minimum necessary patient identifiable information. - 4.
 Access patient identifiable information on a strict need to know basis. - 5.
 Everyone should be aware of their responsibilities. - 6.
 Understand and comply with the law. - 7.
-The duty to share information can be as important as the duty to protect patient confidentiality.
+The duty to share information can be as important as the duty to protect patient confidentiality. - 8.
+Inform patients and service users about how their confidential information is used.